Skip to main content

 Modalsm, md, lg, xl + 5 variantssm, md, lg, xl

-Avatar's xs and xl sizes appeared in exactly zero places outside Storybook.
-Spinner had six color variants (accent, success, warning, error, info, foreground), but every single call site used accent.
-ProgressBar and Modal had similar phantom variants that existed only in stories.
+Avatar's xs and xl sizes showed up in exactly zero places outside Storybook.
+Spinner had six color variants (accent, success, warning, error, info, foreground), and every single call site used accent.
+ProgressBar and Modal carried the same kind of phantom variants that only ever existed in stories.

-The fix started with a single, two-line file:
+The fix started with one tiny, two-line file:

 /** Standard 3-point size scale for interactive components. */